-Erik Camayd-Freixas, Ph.D., is Professor in the Department of Modern Languages in the Steven J. Green School of Public and International Affairs at Florida International University.
+Erik Camayd-Freixas, Ph.D., is Professor in the Department of Modern Languages at Florida International University.

 Dr. Erik Camayd-Freixas is Professor of Hispanic Studies, Graduate Program Director, and Director of Translation Studies at Florida International University, Department of Modern Languages.
 A Harvard-trained communications analyst, social theorist, and expert linguist at federal and state courts, Dr. Camayd has testified before Congress, contributed as amicus curiae to the U.S. Supreme Court, and received human rights awards from the American Immigration Lawyers Association, the Florida Immigrant Advocacy Center, the Guatemalan Foreign Ministry, and the National Association of Criminal Defense Lawyers.
 He has interpreted for ten heads of state, including President Obama and Pope Benedict XVI.